FranEnguix/akabat/docs/web/_sources/installation.rst.txt

 The sources for AKABAT can be downloaded from the `Github repo`_.

-You can either clone the public repository:
+You can clone the public repository:

 .. code-block:: console

     $ git clone https://github.com/FranEnguix/akabat

-To install AKABAT, run this command in your terminal after cloning the project:
+To install AKABAT after cloning the project, go to the downloaded folder (where you can find the setup.py file) and run this command in your terminal:

 .. code-block:: console

-    $ pip install -r requirements.txt
+    $ pip install .

-This is the preferred method to install AKABAT, as it will always install the most recent stable release.
+This is the preferred method to install AKABAT, as it ensures the installation of the latest stable release along with its dependencies.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.